 Disposition of Units (including upon the Maturity Date).
 Upon a sale, exchange or other disposition of trust units (including upon liquidation or dissolution of the trust on the Maturity Date), a unitholder will generally realize a taxable gain or loss depending upon his or her basis in the units (including upon liquidation or dissolution of the trust on the Maturity Date).
 Gain or loss will be treated as capital gain or loss if the units are capital assets in the unitholder's hands, and generally will be long-term or short-term capital gain or loss depending upon the unitholder's holding period for the units.
 Any loss realized on a sale, exchange or other disposition (including upon liquidation or dissolution of the trust on the Maturity Date) will be disallowed to the extent the units disposed of are replaced (including through reinvestment of dividends) within a period of 61 days beginning 30 days before and ending 30 days after the units are disposed of.
-In such a case, the basis of the units acquired will be adjusted to reflect the disallowed loss.
-Any loss realized by a unitholder on the disposition of the trust's units held by the unitholder for six months or less will be treated for tax purposes as a long-term capital loss to the extent of any distributions of Capital Gain Dividends received or treated as having been received by the unitholder with respect to such units.
+In such a case, the basis of the units acquired will be treated for tax purposes as a long-term capital loss to the extent of any distributions of Capital Gain Dividends received or treated as having been received by the unitholder with respect to such units.